-4For example, basic fertility tests, though cheap, are recommended only to couples who have unsuccessfully tried for one year to become pregnant, see the current guidelines of the CDC or the British NHS.
-Recently, the looked into the possibility of letting patients choose between precise and coarse tests.
-While new in medical testing, randomized mechanisms are well-established in a variety of other contexts.
-Examples range from complex random procedures for determining start configurations in sports contests (such as in the soccer world cup) to randomized pricing in the airline industry.5 We emphasize in this paper that the technical progress in the design of information structures allows for better test design when it comes to crucial, potentially life-changing tests as in medical contexts as well.
+The medical literature has discussed the careful use of precise tests extensively4 but has not looked into the possibility of letting patients choose between precise and coarse tests.
+While new in medical testing, randomized mechanisms are well established in a variety of other contexts.
+Examples range from complex random procedures for determining start configurations in sports contests (such as in the soccer World Cup) to randomized pricing in the airline industry.5 We emphasize in this paper that the technical progress in the design of information structures allows for better test design when it comes to crucial, potentially lifechanging tests as in medical contexts as well.

-The key idea behind our model is that an agent's utility at a given point in time is influenced not only by his current situation but also by expected future prospects.
-This is the anticipatory utility approach put forward by Loewenstein (1987), see below for more references.
-For a very simple example of anticipatory utility, people look forward to holidays in Hawaii and this may lift their spirits even months before the journey begins.
+The key idea behind our model is that an agent's utility at a given point in time is influenced not only by the agent's current situation but also by expected future prospects.
+This is the anticipatory utility approach put forward by Loewenstein (1987); see Section 1.1 for more references.
+For a very simple example of anticipatory utility, people look forward to holidays in Hawaii, and this may lift their spirits even months before the journey begins.
 Notably, what influences their utility now is not how those holidays will actually turn out to be, but how they expect them to be.
-This idea is subtly yet crucially different from the classical assumption that an agent only takes into account the (discounted) utility he enjoys at a later point in time when making a decision.
+This idea is subtly yet crucially different from the classical assumption that an agent only takes into account the (discounted) utility the agent enjoys at a later point in time when making a decision.

-Agreeing to receive a piece of information is, so to say, equivalent to entering a gamble over anticipated utility outcomes which - by Bayesian rationality - leaves the status quo unchanged in expectation.
-Thus, other factors aside, an agent who is risk-averse with respect to anticipated utility will never want to receive any information about the future - while an agent who is "risk-loving", i.e. eager to learn about the future, would opt for precise information.
+Agreeing to receive a piece of information is, so to say, equivalent to entering a gamble over anticipated utility outcomes which-by Bayesian rationality-leaves the status quo unchanged in expectation.
+Thus, other factors aside, an agent who is risk-averse with respect to anticipated utility will never want to receive any information about the future while an agent who is "risk-loving," that is, eager to learn about the future, would opt for precise information.
 The risk aversion in our model is hence analogous to the standard concept of risk aversion with the only difference being that it applies to anticipated outcomes instead of realized physical outcomes.

-In addition to anticipatory utility, our model incorporates utility losses due to insufficient planning.
-Agents with better information make better decisions, e.g., better-suited career or family plans.
+In addition to anticipatory utility, our model incorporates utility losses resulting from insufficient planning.
+Agents with better information make better decisions, for example, better-suited career or family plans.
 Under risk aversion regarding anticipated payoffs, this leads to a trade-off.
-Getting more information allows to make better plans for the future, but it also increases the risk of obtaining bad information that will lower anticipatory utility.
+Getting more information allows making better plans for the future, but it also increases the risk of obtaining bad information that will lower anticipatory utility.